JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |         12 Gauge Shell - Buckshot         |         12 Gauge Shell         |     +0d6     |            +0            |           0           |     Pierce     |     None     |         None         |
 |           RPG Round - Explosive           |           RPG Round           |     +0d6     |            +0            |           0           | Fire, Shockwave |     None     |     30 ft Sphere     |

-## Weapons
+## Combat Roll

-Examples of weapons include swords, bows, guns, or even a character's fists.
+Describes how a character is participating in combat.
+Is your character fist fighting a drunk.
+Is your character using both of their hands on their greatsword while swinging in large slashing arcs, that's a combat roll.
+Is a character holding a torch in one hand and firing a pistol in the other, that's a combat roll.

+Combat Roll's come on all weapons and offensive spells.
+Some weapons might even have multiple combat rolls, such as a sword that can either thrust or swung.

-In order to make a combat roll, a character needs to specify what weapon they will be using.
-Weapons can dramatically improve the chances of getting more wins on a combat roll, make it possible to engage opponents at far distances, enable rapid engagement of multiple opponents, deal various types of damages which an opponents might be weak to, etc...
+The right Combat Roll can dramatically improve the chances of getting more wins in a combat, make it possible to engage opponents at far distances, enable rapid engagement of multiple opponents, deal various types of damages which an opponents might be weak to, etc...

-Below is a key to help you understand the weapon tables below.

 ### Name

-The name of a weapon is it's Weapon Type, followed by it's Handed Variation in parentheses, followed by it's Base Dice Tier Adjustment amount in parentheses.
+The name of a Combat Roll is it's Weapon Type, followed by it's Handed Variation in parentheses, followed by it's Base Dice Tier Adjustment amount in parentheses.

-For example, let's say we are making rapier sword for use in our game.
-Rapier's logically seem to be Medium Melee weapons.
-In regards which Handed Variations it gets, most rapier grips only include space for one hand, thus we only use the One-handed and Dual-wielded, and not Two-handed.
-Next, in regards to the Base Dice Tier Adjustment amounts, we note that rapiers were designed to favor the piercing rather than slashing.
-Thus, we could give a +2 Base Dice Tier Adjustment Amount when piercing with this sword.
+For example, let's say we are creating a Combat Roll for one-handed thrusting with a rapier.
+In regards to Weapon Type, it seems that a rapier would be a "Medium Pierce Melee" weapon.
+Next, in regards which Handed Variations, since we are only using it in one hand and since most rapier grips only include space for one hand, thus we'd use "One-handed".
+Finally, in regards to the Base Dice Tier Adjustment, we note that rapiers were designed to favor the piercing rather than slashing.
+To reflect this, we could give a +2 Base Dice Tier Adjustment for our one-handed thrusting Combat Roll.

-Thus, our rapier would have the below weapons:
+Thus, our rapier would have the below weapons: "Medium Pierce Melee (One-handed) (+2)"

-"Medium Pierce Melee (One-handed) (+2), Medium Pierce Melee (Dual-wielded) (+2), Medium Slash Melee (One-handed) (+0), Medium Slash Melee (Dual-wielded) (+0)"

 ### Weapon Type